-After U.S. forces withdrew from Iraq, the Islamic State of Iraq and Levant (ISIL) invaded areas of Syria and Iraq causing widespread causalities, destruction of the country’s infrastructure and barbaric practices against citizens.
-In response to the terrorists group, Operation Inherent Resolve began August 21, 2016.
+After U.S. forces withdrew from Iraq, the Islamic State of Iraq and Syria (ISIS) invaded areas of Syria and Iraq causing widespread causalities, destruction of the country’s infrastructure and barbaric practices against citizens.
+In response to the terrorists group, Operation Inherent Resolve began 17 October 2014.

-The links below showcase NHHC’s online holdings pertaining to OIF with information about the ongoing Operation Inherent Resolve mission.
+The links below showcase NHHC’s online holdings pertaining to OIF.

 Belasco, Amy.
 2009.
 “Troop Levels in the Afghan and Iraq Wars, FY2001-FY2012: Cost and Other Potential Issues.”
 Congressional Research Report for Congress (July 2): 6–9.